nkorsakov-tw/qa.md/test-plan-portals.md

 - Adjust existing fees and proceed.
 - Change the location name and proceed.
 - Click 'Invite new users' and confirm the user was added.
-- Confirm you can cancel a user invitation by clicking the designated sign.
+- Confirm you can cancel an user invitation by clicking the designated sign.
 - Try to resend the invitation to the user and check its functionality.
-- Try to delete a payments location by clicking the corresponding button.
+- Try to delete a payments location at all by clicking the corresponding button.
 Confirm that you are warned this action could be irreversible.
 - If you deleted a Payments Location, confirm it has been removed from the list of Payments Locations.
 - Check the values in the list of Payments Locations.

+### Payments Profile

 - Navigate to 'Payments Profile'.
 - Attempt to change the legal name of your incorporated company.
 - Confirm the 'Send to Transfer Instrument' functionality is valid.